 With video content accessible to an employee at all times, an individual can reference both formal and social training just when they need it, allowing them to move through pain points as quickly as possible to return to the task at-hand.
 Similarly, employees can solicit feedback from mentors and peers, collecting ideas from the best thinkers and not only from those employees who have the extra time to get together in a brainstorming meeting.

 Every employee has something your organization needs to know.

 Informal and social learning relies on the individual to drive their own learning — to pull down information when and where they need it.
 By that same token, it also puts the employee in a position of power to contribute to the work around them.
 Informal learning is a journey that each person experiences for themselves and that experience itself is valuable.

 Empowering your employees to journal their experiences on video creates a wealth of knowledge for your organization to be preserved for years to come.
 While knowledge-capture sessions at the end of employment are great ways to get started with social learning, video blogging offers a strong incentive for both the individual and the organization, for self-reflection and for the preservation of institutional knowledge, respectively.

 The production of video in and of itself is an empowering experience and it’s great for your organization.

 Video training and social exchange offer a great way to make information available on-demand, to manage your organization’s collective knowledge, and to empower employees to share what they have learned with others.

 Panopto offers easy-to-use desktop recording and enterprise ready video content management for these organizations and yours.
-Want to know more about creating an Anywhere, Anytime Corporate Classroom?
+Want to know more about how to scale informal learning with video?
 Download your free copy of our white paper today.